arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 They provide the capability to:
 * evaluate together documents located in different collections
-* filter documents based on AQL boolean expressions and functions
+* search documents based on AQL boolean expressions and functions
-* sort the result set based on how closely each document matched the filter
+* sort the result set based on how closely each document matched the search

 ArangoSearch value analysis
 ---------------------------

-A concept of value 'analysis' that is meant to break up a given value into a set of sub-values internally tied together by metadata which influences both the filter and sort stages to provide the most appropriate match for the specified conditions, similar to queries to web search engines.
+A concept of value 'analysis' that is meant to break up a given value into a set of sub-values internally tied together by metadata which influences both the search and sort stages to provide the most appropriate match for the specified conditions, similar to queries to web search engines.

 In plain terms this means a user can for example: